Independent Employer of AAOs Accreditation Scheme - (Export Meat and Meat Products)

 The Australian Export Meat Inspection System (AEMIS) is an integrated set of controls specified and verified by Government that provides confidence in the safety, suitability and integrity of Australian meat and meat products.
 Underpinning AEMIS are objective hygiene and performance standards which are continually monitored and reported.

-A Department of Agriculture and Water Resources (department) veterinarian is responsible for ante- mortem inspection and verification of post-mortem inspection.
+A Department of Agriculture, Water and the Environment (department) veterinarian is responsible for ante-mortem inspection and verification of post-mortem inspection.

 2. General Information